Embroidery

 Embroidery or Visible Mending Project

-Complete a Project Proposal for an embroidery of visible mending project of your choice.
+Complete a Project Proposal for an embroidery or visible mending project of your choice.

 • Must include at least 3 different stitches